richardhollis/camplayer/README.md

 ## Performance impact

-You can experience HDMI signal dropouts and/or video artifacts when your configuration exeeds the capabilities of your Raspberry Pi's GPU.
+You can experience HDMI signal dropouts and/or video artefacts when your configuration exceeds the capabilities of your Raspberry Pi's GPU.
-It is hard to predict this in advance as it depends on many factors like.
+It is hard to predict this in advance as it depends on many factors, like.

 * Video resolution and framerate
 * Display resolution